slott56/navtools/README.rst

 -   Route Planning.
     Computes a schedule for arrival at the various waypoints.
+    This, in turn, can be used to build a float plan to share with others.

 -   Track Analysis.
     Annotates a historical log with distance and speed.

 -   OpenCPN Conversion.
-    Transforms an OpenCPN route planning table into more useful content for spreadsheet use.
+    Transforms an OpenCPN route planning table into more useful content for spreadsheet use and float plan creation.

 -   Waypoint Merge.
     Determines the differences among waypoints from multiple sources.